felipejoribeiro/AI-assisted-flow/docs/notes/Fourier_neural_Operator_article_analysis.md

     - zero-shot super-resolution ?

 ### Introduction
-Manu problems consist in solving complex partial differential equations (PDE).
+Many problems consist in solving complex partial differential equations (PDE).
 Traditional discrete approaches are costly and not viable in many occasion given the complexity of the problem.

 - Traditional solvers such as finite element methods (FEM) and finite difference methods (FDM) sove by discretization of space.
 There is a trade off between accuracy and computational cost linked to discretization size.